semihM/project_smok/README.md

  - Following documentation is for the **new and updated commands**.
 Commands that aren't included in this documentation can be found in the [Admin System Guide](https://steamcommunity.com/sharedfiles/filedetails/?id=213591107).
 Be aware that **some of the commands that are not documented may behave differently** than the guide.

+## Forums

+- If you have encountered a bug or had add-on confliction issues, please [report it here](https://steamcommunity.com/workshop/filedetails/discussion/2229460523/2965021152089552207/)

+- If you have any suggestions, please [write them here](https://steamcommunity.com/workshop/filedetails/discussion/2229460523/2965021152089554499/)

+- If you are having trouble with the add-on or have any questions, please [ask here](https://steamcommunity.com/workshop/filedetails/discussion/2229460523/2965021152089567424/)

+## Development
+ - If you'd like to contribute to the development of **project_smok** contact [rhino](http://steamcommunity.com/profiles/76561198095804696)
 ---
 # Documentation Contents
 - [**Downloading and Installing**](#downloading-and-installing)